 During one of her first solo body removal jobs as an apprentice mortician, Melisende Dulac discovers an old man’s sad end may not have been all that natural.
 The story is inspired by Steely Dan’s song of the same name.
 It is followed by the novel, Crossroad.
-Coming October 2019.
+From Down and Out Books, October 28, 2019.

 Skin Kadash Stories

 In addition to the four novels in the series, the Portland homicide detective and irascible idealist with the unsettling birthmark on his neck has appeared in six short stories.
 Skin’s appearances and other milestones can be seen in the Kadash Chronology.

 In 1971, days before shipping out to Vietnam, a young Skin Kadash joins his best friend for a “so long to the world” blow-out at a cabin in the mountains, unaware they’re pawns in a murder plot.
 Originally published in Alfred Hitchcock’s Mystery Magazine, July/August 2015 issue.